Dre Campbell Farm

 Next, shake it up and spray it onto the affected plants, coating both sides of the leaves.
 Reapply this DIY powdery mildew treatment every 10 to 14 days.

-Milk sprays are especially beneficial because they’re gentle on plants when appropriately diluted.
+Milk sprays are gentle on plants when appropriately diluted.

 3. Soapy Water

-Soapy water may help reduce fungal growth on leaf surfaces and is often used as a preventive treatment.
-It is also commonly added to homemade sprays to help them stick to plant leaves.
+Soapy water is not a strong treatment for powdery mildew on its own.
+Instead, it is often added to homemade sprays to help them spread evenly and stick to plant leaves.

 4. Apple Cider Vinegar